Mohammed-Balkhair-hub/AI_Chat_Agent_Learning_Lab/README.md

 # AI Agent Explorer - Learning Lab

-A minimal, transparent Python application designed to teach students the difference between a standard LLM and an Agent.
+A minimal, transparent Python application designed to help learners understand the difference between a standard LLM and an Agent.
 This learning repository demonstrates how tools, reasoning loops, and "memory" work in AI systems.

 ## 🎯 Learning Objectives

-After using this lab, students will understand:
+After using this lab, learners will understand:

 1. **The Stateless Nature of LLMs**: See how "memory" is just a list of text messages passed to the model
 2. **Tools as Python Functions**: Learn that agent "tools" are simply Python functions with descriptive docstrings